smooll-d/scolorpicker/README.md

     * Polish
 * constrict color preview to screen bounds (v2.4.0)
 * rounded color preview borders (v2.4.0)
-* saving to clipboard manually instead of using external programs (v2.5.0)

 > [!NOTE]
 > Man pages are also localized.